optimocha/speed-booster-pack/README.txt

-=== Speed Booster Pack ⚡ PageSpeed & Performance Optimization ===
+=== Speed Booster Pack ⚡ PageSpeed Optimization Suite ===
-Plugin Name: Speed Booster Pack ⚡ PageSpeed & Performance Optimization
+Plugin Name: Speed Booster Pack ⚡ PageSpeed Optimization Suite
-Contributors: optimocha
+Contributors: optimocha, speedboosterpack
 Tags: speed, pagespeed, optimization, performance, cache Requires at least: 4.6
-Tested up to: 5.4
+Tested up to: 5.5
 Requires PHP: 5.6
 Stable tag: 4.0.0
 License: GPLv3 or later
 License URI: https://www.gnu.org/licenses/gpl-3.0.html

-Speed optimization is vital for SEO.
-Optimize your PageSpeed scores today!
+PageSpeed optimization is vital for SEO: A faster website equals better conversions.
+Optimize & cache your site with this smart plugin!

 == Description ==

-**Speed Booster Pack** is maintained & operated by **[Optimocha](https://optimocha.com/)**, a company that offers special speed optimization services filled with people who *obsess* about speed!

 WordPress is, hands down, the most popular content management system in the world.
 But like all giants, WordPress gets bigger and bigger every release; and it needs you to stay healthy and fast.
 Otherwise, your website can get slower and nobody likes slow websites. *NOBODY*.
 Not only your visitors hate your website, but also search engines (especially Google) penalizes you and drop your search engine rankings.

 Improving your site's speed will get you a better score on major speed testing services such as [Google PageSpeed](https://developers.google.com/speed/pagespeed/insights/), [GTmetrix](https://gtmetrix.com/), [Pingdom](https://tools.pingdom.com/), [WebPageTest](https://www.webpagetest.org/) and will also improve your overall site's usability.
 This will help Google and other search engines to rank your site higher in search results thus sending more traffic.

+**Speed Booster Pack** is maintained & operated by **[Optimocha](https://optimocha.com/)**, a company that offers special speed optimization services filled with people who *obsess* about speed!

 ### Benefits of Speed Booster Pack

 Each second of delay can cause up to 20% loss in conversion rates ([source: Google](https://web.dev/why-speed-matters/)).
 "Conversion" means *converting* visitors to something more than a "visitor": leads, customers, subscribers, followers... you name it.

-You might lose more than half of your visitors if your website loads **slower than three seconds**! ([source: Google again](https://www.blog.google/products/admanager/the-need-for-mobile-speed/)) This is a huge problem, and it's hugely overlooked among other SEO-related concerns.
+You might lose more than half of your visitors if your website loads **slower than three seconds**! ([source: Google again](https://www.blog.google/products/admanager/the-need-for-mobile-speed/)) More than half of your potential customers might get back to the search results page and navigate to your competitor.
+This is a huge problem, and it's hugely overlooked among other SEO-related concerns.
 People don't realize how important speed is, in the eyes of search engines.

 That's where Speed Booster Pack comes in: With its ever-evolving codebase, Speed Booster Pack aims to increase your site performance, page load times and PageSpeed (Lighthouse) scores!
-Optimocha, the company behind Speed Booster Pack, has a team with a mutual obsession for speed; so you can be sure that your site will be in good hands.
+Optimocha, the company behind Speed Booster Pack, has a team with a pathological obsession for speed; so you can be sure that your site will be in good hands.

-### How Speed Booster Pack helps you get better PageSpeed scores:
+### How to optimize PageSpeed scores with Speed Booster Pack

-* **optimization**: BEYNTODO

-* **CSS optimization**: You can inline and minify all CSS in your pages, and save on HTTP requests.
-* **JavaScript optimization**: Deferring JS and moving them into the footer makes them non-render-blocking, which Google PageSpeed likes *so much*.
-* **(NEW!)
-Lazy loading**: With the latest native browser feature for lazy loading *and* a state-of-the-art lazy loader script, your images will load as soon as they're in the viewport (instead of all at once).
-This alone can make your site faster than ever!
-* **Remove clutter**: Clutter is always bad, especially for page sources; and faster websites have less clutter inside their pages.
-Removing unnecessary junk is key to solid speed optimization work.
-* **(NEW!)
-Instant Page**: This brand new tool helps your visitors get to the *next* page in your website by prefetching any internal link the visitor's about to click.
-It's not AI or anything but it's a pretty smart way to optimize your site!
-* **Disable unnecessary stuff**: This one's a no-brainer - if there's less work for WordPress, it works faster.
-* **(NEW!)
-WooCommerce optimization**: WooCommerce is awesome and all, but it could use some help to speed up.
-And Speed Booster Pack does exactly that: With a few tweaks, it resolves some WooCommerce speed bottlenecks.
-* **CDN integration**: Content delivery networks are essential for every website, especially if its visitors come from all around the world.
-With Speed Booster Pack's CDN integration feature, you can easily start using the CDN of your choice in WordPress.
-* **Google Analytics localization**: Google itself can surely benefit from a speed optimization job, but they're not picking up our calls.
-Oh well, the least we can do is to help you load Google Analytics from your own server.
-* **...and much more**: We're constantly working on building a better performance optimization plugin for tens of thousands of people, and hundreds more downloading Speed Booster Pack every day.
-Rest assured, our roadmap is always full of new ideas!
+With our huge set of features, of course!

+🌟 **Caching**: Cache your pages into static HTML files, reduce database queries, get a faster website almost immediately.
+What's not to love about caching?
+⭐ **Custom Code Manager**: Hey, you know that huge live chat widget, or the weird script that you really, *really* have to load?
+Well, you can probably delay them so the rest of the page can load first.
+⭐ **Optimize Google Fonts**: Did you know that there are better ways to load Google fonts?
+We like to brag about finding one of the best ways.
+⭐ **Localize Google Analytics & Tag Manager**: Tracker scripts aren't the worst things that'll slow your pages down, but they cause the most "recommendations".
+Localizing Google Analytics and/or Google Tag Manager is a good idea to speed up your website then, right?
+Right?
+🌟 **Lazy Load**: It's a disheartening issue that page speed tools encourage laziness...
+Just kidding, we love being lazy.
+And search engines will love your pages when you enable lazy loading for images, videos and iframes (except for the above-the-fold stuff, trust us).
+🌟 **Optimize JavaScript**: You know that totally-not-cryptic "Remove Render-Blocking JavaScript" recommendation?
+Speed Booster Pack can help defer them all until after the whole HTML is rendered, or at least move all scripts to footer.
+Works like a charm.
+⭐ **Optimize CSS**: Who needs all those different CSS files when you can inline them all into your page source?
+Especially when your CSS footprint is so small?
+🌟 **Preload Assets**: Have some fonts that load in all your pages, or a script, or some CSS files?
+Preloading them will help modern browsers serve your pages way faster!
+⭐ **Enable CDN**: Integrate your content delivery network to your website by rewriting all static asset URLs with your CDN domain.
+⭐ **Cloudflare Integration**: Connect to your Cloudflare account so you can clear your cache every time your page cache is cleared.
+🌟 **Plugin-specific Optimizations**: Disable WooCommerce cart fragments, dequeue Jetpack's devicepx script, and more to come!
+🌟 **Dequeue Core Scripts/Styles**: Dashicons, jQuery Migrate, emoji script, post embed script...
+If you don't need them, you can now choose to prevent them from loading in the first place... which can get you to the first place on your Google SERPs.
+⭐ **Declutter HEAD**: Do you think all that useless junk in your <head> should be gone?
+Us too!
+You know what they say: A clear <head> works faster.
+⭐ **Other Features**: Minify HTML, enable instant.page, trim query strings, disable self pingbacks, optimize the Heartbeat API, set a limit for post revisions, change autosave interval...
+Did we forget anything?

+We're constantly working on new features so stay tuned for more and more on every major release!

-For complete usage instructions, you can visit the [Plugin Documentation](https://optimocha.com/speed-booster-pack-documentation/) page.
+For complete usage instructions, you can visit the [Plugin Documentation](https://speedboosterpack.com/docs/) page.

 ### Translators are always welcome & always rewarded!